kgdunn/pid-book/univariate-review/univariate-review.rst

 .. answer::

 	See the code below that generates the plots.
 Outliers were identified by visual inspection of these plots.
 Recall an outlier is an unusual/interesting point, and a function of the surrounding data.
-You can use a boxplot to locate *preliminary* outliers, but recognize that you are leaving the computer to determine what is unusual.
+You can use a box plot to locate *preliminary* outliers, but recognize that you are leaving the computer to determine what is unusual.
 Automated outlier detection systems work moderately well, but there is no substitute (yet!) for visual inspection of the data.

 	The same few samples appear to be outliers in most of the variables.